jeancochrane/recurse/docs/rnn-notes.md

 - Note that the output is a _softmax layer_ (sequence whose sum is 1) and also a _probability distribution_ over all `V`, where element `i` represents the probability of the word `Vi` being the next word to appear in the sentence
+    - Why does softmax transform the hidden layer into a probability distribution...?

 #### Backward path